jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

 CAA records MUST ignore the value of all reserved flag bits.

 Tag Length:  A single octet containing an unsigned integer specifying the tag length in octets.
-The tag length MUST be at least 1 and SHOULD be no more than 15.
+The tag length MUST be at least 1.

 Tag:  The Property identifier, a sequence of US-ASCII characters.

 Tags MAY contain US-ASCII characters 'a' through 'z', 'A' through 'Z', and the numbers 0 through 9.
-Tags SHOULD NOT contain any other characters.
+Tags MUST NOT contain any other characters.
 Matching of tags is case insensitive.